Fisherman’s Rib Scarf and Cowl

 Weave in the ends.

-Cast 70 stitches onto a 16 inch circular needle.
+Cast 70 stitches onto a 16-inch circular needle.
 We used a basic Long Tail Cast On.

 Place a marker and join for working in the round, being careful to not twist the stitches.